AKUA MIND BODY

 Dysfunctional relationships can harm our mental health

 Dysfunctional relationships, whether they are due to abuse, abandonment, narcissism, chaos, or codependency, can result in depression, anxiety, eating disorders, and even suicidal thoughts.
-It is common for individuals to enter one dysfunctional relationship after another because it feels familiar, and our brains are designed to think that familiar is good.
+It is common for individuals to enter one dysfunctional relationship after another because it feels familiar, and our brains are designed to think that familiarity is good.
 When dysfunctional relationships begin to go south, it is natural to feel hurt and upset as you are not enjoying the relationship but still are doing the unhealthy dance with them.
 What starts as a little anger and sadness can quickly spiral into real depression and anxiety.
 When we feel helpless in our situation when we feel taken advantage of when we feel bullied, and when we feel our self-esteem has plummeted, our moods can spiral downward, leading to suicidal thoughts and tendencies.

 Introverts vs. extroverts